Stackclash/5e-vault/4. World Almanac/NPCs/Adrian Martikov.md

   - Vintner
 groups:
   - Keepers of the Feather
-religions: null
+religions:
-personality: 'Hardworking, practical, deeply loyal to his family and cause'
+personality: Hardworking, practical, deeply loyal to his family and cause
 ideal: We must protect our own and fight against the darkness that encroaches.
 bond: His family's legacy and the secret mission of the Keepers of the Feather.
-flaw: >-
-  Tends to prioritize the greater good over individual needs, which can sometimes alienate those close to him.
+flaw: Tends to prioritize the greater good over individual needs, which can sometimes alienate those close to him.
 goals:
-  - >-
-    To restore the Wizard of Wines to full production, to aid in the fight against Strahd.
+  - To restore the Wizard of Wines to full production, to aid in the fight against Strahd.
-likes: 'The craft of winemaking, birds, the quiet of nature.'
+likes: The craft of winemaking, birds, the quiet of nature.
-dislikes: >-
-  Threats to his family and winery, Strahd and his minions, failure to protect his loved ones
+dislikes: Threats to his family and winery, Strahd and his minions, failure to protect his loved ones
-partyRelationships: ''
+partyRelationships:
+  Curse of Strahd: Ally
 ---

 > [!infobox]